 "You think?"
 I smiled and whispered back, "I'm grateful yours is corporeal."

-Remus chuckled and used Evanesco to clear shards of glass.
-Between the three of us, we quickly tidied the room although we couldn't restore it to the former condition.
+Remus chuckled and used Vanishing Charmsto clear shards of glass.
+Between the three of us, we quickly tidied the room, although we couldn't restore it to the former condition.
 A few pieces of pottery and statuary were permanently missing.

-"Shouldn't you release Melanie?" said Smash, floating beside the young woman who resembled a life-sized statue.
+"Shouldn't you release Mel?" asked Smash, floating beside the young woman who resembled a life-sized statue.
 "Jonas is going to kill you if he sees his girlfriend like this.
 He's pretty mental about her."

 "Thanks for the warning," I replied, using a counter spell.
 Melanie swayed on her feet.
-I said, "If you run, I'll hex you again, so don't, okay?"
+I said, "If you run, I'll hex you again, so don't."

 She was looking at her hands, flexing her fingers.
-In a wondering tone, Mel said, "I was frozen.
+In a wondering tone, Melanie said, "I was frozen.
 I couldn't move, but I could hear everything."
 She smiled briefly.
 "You didn't misjudge me."

 Then the front door blasted open.

-Jonas kicked through the remains of the door, bellowing, "Melanie!"
+Jonas kicked through the remains of the door, bellowing, "Mel!"

 She ran forward.
 "Jonas, I'm here!
 I'm fine!
 Why didn't you deactivate the wards?"

 The drummer still hadn't put on a shirt.
 He looked like Tarzan, swinging in to rescue Jane from hostile natives.
 He wrapped his arms around her and glared at us.
 "I couldn't remember the runes."